-Commissioner for Irish Lights (CIL): There appears to be no objection to the renewal of this licence; this applicant previously secured Statutory Sanction from the CIL for the Aids to Navigation that were required at the time.
-Prior to renewing the licence it should be verified that the Aids to Navigation as sanctioned are in position.
-It is recommended local fishing and leisure interests be consulted and if renewed the UK Hydrographic Office at Taunton be informed of the development's geographical position in order to update nautical charts and other publications.
+Commissioner for Irish Lights (CIL): There appears to be no objection to this development.
+It is important to ensure that no navigable inter-tidal channels are impeded by the site.
+If a licence is granted all structures must be clearly marked as required by Regulations and Licensing Permit Conditions and to the approval of the Nautical Surveyor with the Marine Survey Office.
+We request the following terms be included in the licence: That the applicant secures Statutory Sanction from the CIL for the aids to navigation that may be required by the Marine Survey Office - these aids should be in place before development of the site commences; and the size and specification of aids to navigation should be of the design and specification approved by the MSO and must be agreed in advance with the CIL.
+It is recommended local fishing and leisure interests be consulted and if the licence is granted the UK Hydrographic Office at Taunton be informed of the development's geographical position in order to update nautical charts and other publications.

-Inland Fisheries Ireland: No comments received.
+Inland Fisheries Ireland: No comments received